Emilio Izaguirre

 Emilio Arturo Izaguirre Girón ([eˈmiljojθaˈɣire]; born 10 May 1986) is a Honduran former professional footballer who played as a left-back.
-He became the new sporting director of Motagua in October 2022.
+He is currently the sporting director of Motagua.

-Izaguirre started his career at Motagua, where he played at for seven years.
+Izaguirre started his career at Motagua, where he played for seven years.
 In 2010, Scottish club Celtic spent £650,000 to sign him.
 Izaguirre won three awards in his first season in Scotland, being awarded the SPFA Players' Player of the Year, SFWA Footballer of the Year and the Scottish Premier League Player of the Year.
 He played over 250 games across all competitions for Celtic, winning six consecutive league titles in his first spell at the club, and a further league title when he rejoined for a second spell.

 He made his debut for Honduras in 2007, and made 111 appearances.
 Izaguirre also played in two FIFA World Cups and four CONCACAF Gold Cups.

-Career
+Club career

 Motagua

 Izaguirre began his career at F.C.
 Motagua in the Honduran League.
 He made his league debut on 20 March 2004 in the 3–0 victory over Universidad in Danlí.

 On 22 July 2008, he had a 17-day trial with English Championship outfit Ipswich Town, but was unable to play in any matches, having not received international clearance from Motagua.
 He therefore failed to win a contract and the move fell through.
 The following April, he was close to a move to Belgium's RSC Anderlecht.

 In July 2010, it was reported that Toronto FC of Major League Soccer were interested in signing Izaguirre to a designated player contract, after two stand out performances in the CONCACAF Champions League against the Canadian side, but this move did not happen either.